PietroSmusi04/minimum-spanning-tree/Prolog/readme.txt

 graph_vertices(G, Vs).
+this predicate is true if G is a graph and Vs is a list containing each G's vertex member of G.

+graph_arcs(G, Es).
-this predicate is true if G is a graph and Vs is a list containing each G's vertex member of G. graph_arcs(G, Es). this predicate is true if G is a graph and Es is a list containing each G's arc member of G.
+this predicate is true if G is a graph and Es is a list containing each G's arc member of G.
+NOTE: since all the graphs in this API are undirected, only arcs in one direction are considered.
+That because a double representation is redundant in this case.

 Printing the facts which describe stored in the knowledge base